01Engaging Poorly Trained Staff

-Point 2 is that to look professional, you also need to be properly equipped.
+- Point 2: To look professional, you also need to be appropriately equipped.
 I once had a person I was about to hire to prune some trees ask me if I had a ladder he could use.
 Uh, no. And you can go away now.
 Business image is not just about personal appearance.

-Trying to conduct a simple transaction with some small businesses is like fighting your way through a blackberry thicket; you end up feeling all scratched up and wondering why you made the effort.
+Trying to conduct a simple transaction with some small businesses is like fighting your way through a blackberry thicket; you end up feeling all scratched up and wondering why you made an effort.

-- a business with no answering service or voice mail, so that when you called the number the phone just rang and rang.
-(Learn how to answer your business phone properly.)
+- A business with no answering service or voice mail, so that when you called the number the phone just rang and rang.

-- a home business where clients had to walk all through the main living quarters (obviously occupied by a family with a baby) to get to the tiny office in the basement.
-(Do you meet with clients in your home?
-Read these tips for making your home business as client-friendly as possible.)
+- A home business where clients had to walk all through the main living quarters (obviously occupied by a family with a baby) to get to the tiny office in the basement.

-Unfortunately, this is a list that could go on – and I bet you have no trouble adding examples to it yourself!
+Unfortunately, this is a list that could go on – and we're sure you'll have no trouble adding examples to it yourself!

 You may have (and hopefully do have) lots of customers who will never feel the need to return anything.
-For them, it probably doesn’t matter that to return an item to your business, a customer needs to have not only a properly dated receipt but be trying to return the item between 2 and 3 pm on a Friday in a week with a full moon.
+For them, it probably doesn’t matter that to return an item to your business; a customer needs to have not only an adequately dated receipt but also must be trying to return the item between 2 and 3 pm on a Friday in a week with a full moon.